 - Lift Tickets

 It's fast, fun and easy to learn to ski or ride at Catamount!
 Catamount's beginner area is wide, gentle and served by 2 Wonder Carpet lifts.
 It's as easy to ride as a moving sidewalk!
 Once you're ready to explore, the broad slopes of The Meadows await.
 Catamount's Learn to Ski and Learn to Ride programs guarantee you'll learn - or the next lesson is FREE.
 Here are some helpful hints to get you ready to enjoy the slopes.

 Dressing For The Weather

 The best way to enjoy winter sports is wearing the right clothing.
 You’ll want to keep warm, dry and comfortable.
 The best way to do that is to wear warm, loose fitting clothes and dressing in layers.
 While inside eating or resting, you’ll want to shed a layer or two.
 Polypropylene is an excellent first layer as it “wicks”, or moves moisture away from your skin and dries quickly.
 The outer layer, top and bottom should be waterproof, windproof and breathable.
-Hats and or headbands are essential, as you lose 80% of your body heat through your head.
+Helmets, hats and or headbands are essential, as you lose 80% of your body heat through your head.
 Gloves or mittens should be waterproof and breathable.
 If the cold really bothers your hands or feet consider hand and/or toe warmers.

 Socks should be light to medium weight and have “wicking” properties.
 You only need to wear one (1) pair.
 Socks that are too thick or to many pairs can make boots to tight and cut off circulation causing feet to get cold.
 It’s also a good idea to change into a dry pair of socks before putting your boots on, as damp socks from the trip to the area will quickly become cold.